 In order to address many of the frequently asked questions, several years ago I came up with a list that I dubbed “The Fundamental Four” of EDC.
 The Fundamental Four items that every armed citizen should have on their person before they walk out of the front door are; something Lethal, something Sharp, something Bright, and something Medical.

-Fortunately, most American citizens will never be called upon to use lethal force to stop a lethal threat.
-However, just like the fire extinguisher in your kitchen, just because you have not used it yet, doesn’t mean you get rid of it.
-If you had a kitchen fire, you’d have been damned glad you kept that bright red extinguisher close at hand.
+Fortunately, most American citizens will never be called on to use lethal force to stop a lethal threat.
+However, just like the fire extinguisher in your kitchen, just because you haven’t used it yet, doesn’t mean you should get rid of it.
+If you had a kitchen fire, you’d have been damned glad you kept that bright red extinguisher under the sink.